What Are Microforms?

-The library has acquired digital editions of many of the popular series which were once available only as Microforms.
-As a result, many of these sets have been moved to off-site storage in the Library Depository.
-These series include:
+The library provides online access to many popular series which were once available only as Microforms.
+As a result, many of these sets have been discarded.

 Early American Imprints, Series I -- Available at this link